microsoft/mysqlnd_azure/README.md

   - put mysqlnd_azure.so under extension_dir.
   - under directory for additional .ini files, you will find the ini files for the common used modules, e.g. 10-mysqlnd.ini for mysqlnd, 20-mysqli.ini for mysqli.
 Create a new ini file for mysqlnd_azure here. **Make sure the alphabet order of the name is after that of mysqnld**, since the modules are loaded according to the name order of the ini files.
 E.g. if mysqlnd ini is with name 10-mysqlnd.ini,then name the ini as 20-mysqlnd-azure.ini.
 In the ini file, add the following two lines:
       - extension=mysqlnd_azure
-      - mysqlnd_azure.enabled = on  ; you can also set this to off to disable redirection
+      - mysqlnd_azure.enableRedirect = on  ; you can also set this to off to disable redirection

 ## Step to build on Windows